emiloberg/liferay-ddmtool/README.md

 ### Version contol
 The DDM tool will upload (and download) files from a folder on your local machine to a Liferay server of your choice.
 If you put that local folder under version control you may check in and out your structures and templates just as any other source code.

-### Live template development in the editor/IDE of your choice.
+### Live template development in the editor/IDE of your choice
 ![Screenshot of Watch mode](https://raw.githubusercontent.com/emiloberg/liferay-ddmtool/master/docs/images/screen-watching.png)
 When developing templates, set the Liferay DDM Tool in "watch mode" and as soon as you save a template in your favorite editor, it'll upload to the Liferay server and is used immediately.